jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC13/UC13_StartDeliveryRun.md

-# UC13 - Deliver Order
+# UC13 - Start Delivery Run

 ## 1. Requirements Engineering
-The courier requests to deliver orders.
-The system show the suggested order's data and asks to confirm.
+The courier requests to make a delivery run.
+The system shows the available delivery runs and asks to select one.
+The courier selects the desired one.
+The system shows information about the selected one and asks to confirm.
 The courier confirms.
-The system determines and show the less spending route and asks to confirm.
-The courier confirms.
-The system assign the orders to the courier, set the status as being delivering and informs about the sucess of the operation.
+The system assign the delivery run to the courier, show the suggested route and informs about the sucess of the operation.
 ## SSD
 ![UC13_SSD.jpg](UC13_SSD.jpg)